mrquincle/mrquincle.github.io/source/_posts/2015-04-25-linux-graphics.markdown

 	intel_set_cpu_fifo_underrun_reporting(dev_priv, pipe, true);
 ```

-First of all, it is of course not nice that they only turn this on late, after a plane has been enabled.
-So, indeed,
-when all planes are disabled, this will lead to an underrun.
-But, it might be symptomatic about a same problem in
-Gen 3 of the chips.
-Why not?
+Of course, this is reporting about underruns for the CPU, not the PCH, and it is Gen 2, not Gen 3 of the chips.
+But it
+might be a symptom of something peculiar in the hardware.

 In the [North Display Registers](http://www.x.org/docs/intel/HD/IHD_OS_Vol_3_Part3_BJS.pdf) document you see a nice
 overview of the sequence in which the display needs to be set.